csbobby/STAR/docs/README.md

-# STAR Benchmark
+# STAR Homepage

-A novel video question-answering benchmark for situated reasoning.
+A new benchmark for situated reasoning in real-world videos.

 ### Question Type
 * Interaction Question